 The Readers & Writers Esperance 2021 program commenced in January 2021 and culminates with a weekend event at the Bijou Theatre, May 28th to 30th.

-This series of workshops and events brings together a wide range of voices, storytellers established and emerging, locals and visitors, writers and visual artists, to connect with each other and with our wider community, to share stories, to develop new skills and networks and to nurture creative journeys.
+This series of workshops and events has bought together a wide range of voices, storytellers established and emerging, locals and visitors, writers and visual artists, to connect with each other and with our wider community, to share stories, to develop new skills and networks and to nurture creative journeys.

-The program includes a range of opportunities for creative expression, professional development and collaboration.
-There are activities for participants of all ages - from book readings for under 5's, to journaling, poetry, songwriting and scriptwriting workshops, to techniques for upcycling old books to create wonderful new artworks.
+The program has included a range of opportunities for creative expression, professional development and collaboration, with activities for participants of all ages - from book readings for under 5's, to journaling, poetry, songwriting and scriptwriting workshops, to techniques for upcycling old books to create wonderful new artworks.

 This artwork, "The Power of Words", has been created especially for the Readers and Writers Esperance 2021 program by Nyungar artist Jennell Reynolds (Nannapa).
 It represents women and men from different groups coming together in Kepa Kurl (Esperance) to share and celebrate different types of storytelling.
 At the centre of the artwork the powerful flow of language and text forges its way through society, altering perceptions as it goes.